sinchan-rao/ideathon_sinchan_aditya_pradhaan_solar_panel_detection/README.md

-# Solar Panel Detection with YOLOv8
+# Solar Panel Detection & Segmentation with YOLOv8

-Complete end-to-end training and inference system for detecting solar panels in satellite/aerial imagery using YOLOv8.
+Complete end-to-end training and inference system for detecting and segmenting solar panels in satellite/aerial imagery using YOLOv8.

 ## 🚀 Features

+- **Dual Models**: Object detection (bounding boxes) and instance segmentation (pixel-level masks)
 - **Automatic COCO to YOLO conversion** with validation and auto-fix
-- **YOLOv8 training** with optimized hyperparameters
+- **YOLOv8 training** with optimized hyperparameters for both detection and segmentation
 - **Inference on images and videos** with customizable confidence thresholds
 - **Visualization tools** for dataset exploration
 - **Comprehensive logging** and result tracking
 - **Production-ready scripts** with error handling
+- **Combined dataset training** (satellite + ground-level imagery)

 ## 📋 Requirements